turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 User Story 13, Parent Child Count (x2)

 As a visitor
-When I visit a parent's `child_table_name` index page I see a count of the number of `child_table_name` associated with this parent
+When I visit a parent's show page
+I see a count of the number of children associated with this parent
 ```

 ```
 [ ] done

-User Story 14, Boolean Column `true` Records are Displayed First on All Index Pages
+User Story 14, Child Index only shows `true` Records (x2)

 As a visitor
-When I visit the '/parents' or '/child_table_name' index page for a parent or child table that has a boolean column I see the records that have a `true` above/before the records that have a false
+When I visit the child index
+Then I only see records where the boolean column is `true`
 ```

 ```